Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 \subsection{Related work}

-The \textit{roof\/line} model of \textsc{Williams} et al.~\cite{williams-2009} provides valuable insight into how much performance can be achieved with regard to the typical limiting factors memory bandwidth and arithmetic throughput.
+The \textit{roof\/line} model of \textsc{Williams} et al.~\cite{williams-2009} provides valuable insight into how much performance can be achieved with regard to the typical limiting factors, i.\,e.\ memory bandwidth and arithmetic throughput.
 This allows for a first assessment of how far the performance of the code at hand deviates from the maximum sustainable performance (the ``light speed'').

-Performance modeling and prediction especially in the context of LBM are an ongoing research topic of many groups in engineering and computer science~\cite{lba:peters:2010,hpc:carter:2005}.
-Auto-tuning was used, e.g., in \cite{williams-2009-lbm} for a magnetohydrodynamics LBM.
-The ILBDC LBM code we use in the present work has been optimized previously \cite{zeiser-2009-ppl} and its sustained performance is close to predictions from performance models \cite{wittmann-2012-cam}.
+Performance modeling and prediction especially in the context of LBM, are an ongoing research topic of many groups in engineering and computer science~\cite{lba:peters:2010,hpc:carter:2005}.
+Auto-tuning was used, e.\,g., in \cite{williams-2009-lbm} for a magnetohydrodynamics LBM.
+The highly optimized LBM code we use in the present work shows sustained performance close to the roof\/line predictions, and will be described in Sect.~\ref{sec:lbm}.

+Power supply and cooling account for a significant fraction of the total cost of ownership (TCO) of modern HPC resources.
+Hence, the simplistic ``node-hour'' cost model still used in most centers is becoming inappropriate, and there is ongoing research towards more suitable metrics.
+The simplest such metric is ``energy to solution,'' i.e., the energy required by the hardware to solve a given problem \cite{keller:ets2012,bode:ets2013}.
+However, since minimal energy to solution does not automatically imply minimal time to solution, combined metrics such as the energy-delay product or variants thereof have been devised \cite{bekas:2010,Hsu:2012:TES:2188286.2188309}.
+It is a matter of policy which metric should be the optimization target and there is no general consensus.